Dutch New Guinea: Pre-World War II

 The Dutch established the 141st meridian as the eastern frontier of the territory.
-In 1898 the Netherlands Indies government decided to establish administrative posts in Fakfak and Manokwari, followed by Merauke in 1902.
-The main reason for this was the expansion of British and German control in the east.
+In 1898, the Netherlands Indies government decided to establish administrative posts in Fakfak and Manokwari, followed by Merauke in 1902.
+The main reason for this was the expansion of British and German interests in the east.
 The Dutch wanted to make sure the United Kingdom and Germany would not move the border to the west.
 This resulted in the partition of the island of New Guinea.

-In reality the most part of New Guinea remained outside colonial influence.
+In reality, most of New Guinea remained outside colonial influence.
 Little was known about the interior; large areas on the map were white and the number of inhabitants of the island was unknown, and numerous explorations were made into the interior from the turn of the 20th century on.
 The indigenous inhabitants of New Guinea were Papuans, living in tribes.
 They were hunter-gatherers.

 Pre-World War II economic activity was limited.
 Only coastal and island dwellers traded to some extent, mostly with the Maluku Islands.
 A development company was founded in 1938 to change this situation, but it was not very active.
 So, until World War II, New Guinea was a disregarded and unimportant territory within the Netherlands Indies.